International Model Railway Day: origins and events

 Also by the master Andrea del Sarto is the Last Supper kept in the namesake Museum, set up in the refectory of the ancient convent in the church of San Salvi.
 It is possible to enjoy its beauty with a free visit to the four rooms that prepare the viewer for the majesty of the fresco dated 1520-25.

-How to book free museums in Florence for the International Day of Model Railway
+How to book museums in Florence for the International Day of Model Railway

 By clicking on "Buy online" you will be redirected to the Vivaticket website where you can choose the formula you prefer.
-To take advantage of free admission, select the "HZERO Museum" ticket and the day of Friday 2 December from the calendar.
-Choose the time slot you prefer and free entry will be applied.
-We will be waiting for you for an unforgettable day of model railways!
+To take advantage of the reduced admission, select the "HZERO Museum" ticket and the day of Saturday 2 December from the calendar.
+Choose the time slot you prefer et voila, we look forward to an unforgettable day of model railways!